The Secret History of the Tally Stick

 The widespread use of the tally stick as money depended on the previous evolution of money as a legally enforced unit of account.
 Tally sticks did not originate money.
 But they played a crucial and continuous role in the development of medieval and modern monetary systems until the nineteenth century.
 Much commerce in medieval times was carried out using tallies.
 One of the functions of medieval fairs was to bring tally users together to reconcile their credits and debts.
 Lawyers were available to verify the tallies and deal with disputes.

-In England, from about 1100, Henry I used tallies for public finances, including using foils as receipts in the collection of taxes.
-The stock was kept by the depositor.
-Henry required that the transactions, the transactors, and the amounts involved be written in ink on both parts of the tally.
+In England, from about 1100, Henry I used tallies for public finances, including in the collection of taxes.
+Henry required that the transactions, the transactors, and the amounts involved be written in ink on both parts of all tallies.
+Legal recognition and state use led to a widespread use of tallies, including for state finances.
 By the 1437-47 decade, 64 per cent of tax receipts were “tallies of assignment.”
 As Mitchell Innes noted: “Practically the entire business of the English Exchequer consisted in the issuing and receiving of tallies.”
-Tallies were also used as devices to circumvent the usury laws, often by fictitiously swelling its notched record of an original loan.
+Tallies were also used as devices to circumvent the usury laws, often by fictitiously increasing its notched record of an original loan.

 Thomas Mann Baynes